Ellie Lambeti: Family

 Lambeti was born in 1926 in the village of Vilia, Attiki, to Kostas Loukos and Anastasia Stamati.
 She had six siblings.
-Her maternal grandfather was a Captain Stamatis who fought together with Kolokotronis against the Turks in 1821, when the modern Greek democracy was created.
+Her maternal grandfather was a Captain Stamatis who fought together with Kolokotronis in the Greek War of Independence, when the modern Greek democracy was created.
 In 1928, the family moved to Athens.

-During the war of 1940, she moved to the big neoclassical style house on Delphon and Didotou street where she had been living all her life.
+During the Greco-Italian War, she moved to the big neoclassical style house on Delphon and Didotou street where she had been living all her life.
 During the Dekemvriana in December 1944, her mother, who was in the house at the time, was killed by a loose shot fired amidst the battle.
 This took a significant psychological toll on Lambeti, lasting well into her adult life.

 Early career

 Ellie studied theatre at Marika Kotopouli's drama school.
 She made her first steps on the stage at the time of German occupation of Greece.
 She passed this difficult period as all her theatre colleges.

 In 1941, she was rejected from two theatre schools: the state one (Ethniko) and a private one named for the Greek actress Marika Kotopouli.
 However, Kotopouli herself recognized Lambeti's talent and hired her.
 She adopted the professional surname Lambeti and became a lead actress.
-She starred in Hanneles Himmelfahrt by Hauptmann.
+She starred in Hanneles Himmelfahrt by Gerhart Hauptmann.
 In 1945, she met Marios Ploritis, her future husband, during the filming one of her first films, Adoulotoi sklavoi (1946).